camroberts/udacity/README.md

 #### Feedback
 * Why does the mean and winner lines move when clicking them?
 * Need to highlight before and after salary cap more.
+* What happens when teams merge?

 #### Response
 * The buttons for mean and winner were not working correctly, they should have no action, as I want the to remain in the chart.
+* There were two mergers of teams into a new club in 1999 and 2000.
+These had the effect of resetting the count for the new team, while in effect they should in some sense inherit the history of the merging clubs.
+So I continued the count of the years elapsed by taking the average of the two merging teams.
 * To address the relationship of the data with the salary cap more which has been an ongoing theme in the feedback, I added some extra mean lines to show the difference.
-(Unfortunately, I can not figure out how to remove these from the legend.
-Or at least have the separate.)
+(Unfortunately, I cannot figure out how to remove these from the legend.
+Or at least have them separate.)

 ## Resources
 * http://www.rugbyleagueproject.org/competitions/nrl/seasons.html